Mother Folkers who will be performed at the Colorado Hall of Fame concert are:

 The Mother Folkers perform primarily original music in the genres of Americana, Pop, Rock, World, Jazz, Swing, Bluegrass, Celtic, and Blues, with a touch of Classical and New Orleans influences.

-A Mother Folker concert will feature a few songs with everyone on stage; most of the show is a dynamic and evolving combination of performers and musical styles.
+A Mother Folker concert features a few songs with everyone on stage; most of the show is a dynamic and evolving combination of performers and musical styles.
 Suitable for all ages, there is truly something for everyone in shows that bring audiences to their feet.
-Superb musicianship, tight vocal harmonies, humor, and powerful original songs make for an evening of complete entertainment.
+Superb musicianship, tight vocal harmonies, humor, and powerful songs make for an evening of complete entertainment.

 The Mother Folkers (“MoFos”) began in 1973, when several women musicians realized they all had followings, and that by combining to perform a show, they might be able to have fun playing music to larger audiences.
+The Mother Folkers' first performance was at the Denver Folklore Center Concert Hall.
 The group changed in the early years as people moved to Nashville, New York City, rural Indiana, and elsewhere.
 Band members live along the Front Range of Colorado, from Denver, to Nederland, to north of Fort Collins.

 After 25 years of presenting unique concerts each spring, the “'Fos” voted for a two-year sabbatical.
-It turned into a decade, while families were raised, bills were paid, and other music made.
-The MoFos reunited in 2010 and 2012 to help two of their own with benefit concerts, picking up right where they left off.
+It turned into seven years, while families were raised, bills were paid, and other music made.
+The MoFos reunited in 2010, 2012 and 2014 to help two of their own with benefit concerts, picking up right where they left off.